« The Song of God—Volume 1, chapters 1-6

 “All purposes served by a small well can at once be served by a great reservoir of water.
 Similarly, all the purposes of the Vedas can be served to one who knows the purpose behind them.”

-b) When a person comes to the point of service to the Lord in devotional service, it's presumed he has already graduated in all the other lesser processes prescribed in the Vedas.
+b) When a person comes to the point of service to the Lord in devotional service, it is presumed he has already graduated from all the other lesser processes prescribed in the Vedas.
 There is no need to go back.